cosmologicon/pygame-view/README.md

 	view.set_mode(size0 = None, height = None, fullscreen = None, forceres = None)

 Call this function once to set at least the baseline resolution (`size0`).
-You can update any of the options by calling it again with keyword arguments.
-Each call to this function resizes the actual window.
+You can subsequently update any of the options by calling it again with keyword arguments.
+Each call to this function results in a call to `pygame.display.set_mode` with the updated options.

-Normally, the `height` option is only used in window mode.
+Normally, the `height` option is only considered in window (non-fullscreen) mode.
 If `fullscreen` is set to `True` then the `height` option is ignored.
 However, if `forceres` is set to `True`, then the resolution will be chosen to match `height`, just like in window mode.
 Otherwise fullscreen mode will have the largest possible resolution that matches the aspect ratio of `size0`.

 ### `view.toggle_fullscreen`

+	view.toggle_fullscreen()

 Calls `view.set_mode` with the appropriate fullscreen option.

 ### `view.T`

-This function is designed to be a convenient way to scale values from the baseline resolution to the actual resolution.
+This function is a convenient way to scale values from the baseline resolution to the actual resolution.
 For example, if the baseline resolution is 640x480 and the actual resolution is 1280x960, then this function will scale values up by a factor of 2.
+It can take single values, sequences of values, multiple values to be mapped to a sequence, or `Rect`s.
 For example:

 	from view import T